King Henry VIII

 Buckingham

-Buckingham has just returned from France, where he has developed a grudge against Cardinal Wolsey.
-He rails against Wolsey and complains that Wolsey unfairly influences the king.
+The duke Buckingham has just returned from France, where he has developed a grudge against Cardinal Wolsey.
+He complains that Wolsey unfairly influences the king.
 Wolsey orders him arrested.
-At his trial, Buckingham is accused of having plotted to gain the throne (having been informed that he had a tenuous link to it should the king die without an heir).
-Buckingham is executed.
+At his trial, Buckingham is convicted of having plotted to gain the throne, and he is sent off for execution.

 Anne Bullen